Nickster28/MySchool-API/README.md

 all existing AthleticsTeam data (including corresponding AthleticsEvents) and replaces them with new, empty AthleticsTeam objects based on the Calendar Server data.

+## Push Notifications (iOS) ##
+To configure push notifications for an iOS client, simply replace MySchoolPushCertificate.p12 with your own iOS push certificate, and provide the certificate passphrase and app bundle ID as environment variables (see above).

 ## Testing and Debugging
 It's also easy to run different server configurations and debugging options